 "My mission is to help as many humans on the face of the earth grow through real estate.
 To inspire people to be better by taking action.
 To greater the masses by making a plan for their lives and have fun doing it."

 My family is the whole reason I thrive.
 Aren't we cute?
 We are a supportive family.
 It is a true blessing that we are able to share in so much.
 Things we do together include church, CrossFit, pontoon boat rides and games in the backyard.
-In this picture, my beautiful wife Rachel sits next to me.
-From left to right is Gavin-11, Kennedy-13, Grace-15, and Lincoln-9.
+Left to right: Gavin, Me, Kennedy, my wife Rachel, Grace, and Lincoln.